12, 13 December, Porini lion camp, Olare Motorogi Conservancy, Kenya

 We had an excellent buffet breakfast in the Thorntree Cafe this morning.
 It included passion fruit, and some of the best pineapple we’ve ever had.
 But the highlight was a drink they made by grinding sugar cane, fresh ginger and lemon: amazing.

-The museum was ok, but I think it could have been much better with all the cool things that have happened in Kenya: from the discoveries of early man millions of years ago, to the amazing wildlife, to the rise of nationalism and independence from England.
+The museum was ok, but I think it could have been much better with all the cool things that have happened in Kenya: from the discoveries of early man from millions of years ago, to the amazing wildlife, to the rise of nationalism and independence from England.
 The snake farm was not that interesting, although we did see some snakes that LIVE up TREES.
 No more tree climbing for me in Kenya.

 The Maasai market was annoying, and we should have given it a miss: it was about 200 vendors all selling the same tourist stuff at ridiculous prices.